kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 The Policy Reporter sub-chart is now configured to not show by default the "Logs" tab.
 You can configure it (and other related things) through the `policy-reporter` value of the kubewarden-controller chart.

+## General housekeeping

+Last but not least, as part of our ongoing efforts, we continuously refactor and expand the test coverage of the codebase.
+While not end-user actionable, the byproduct is more reliability.

 ## Stay tuned!